juhasev/sample-ninja-help/email-template-editor.md

 - Complement your subject line.
 Your pre-header should add context to your subject line, not just repeat it.

+##### Sender name
+As a sender name, it can be your panel's name or the project manager's name.

+> Always use a name that the panelist will recognize!

 #### Settings
 These let you control the logo alignment and the element colors.
 The font color is automatically selected based on the background color (white or black).